Donetsk People's Republic: Law and order

-Aiden Aslin, Shaun Pinner, Brahim Saadoune have been sentenced to death.
+In 2022, during the Russian invasion of Ukraine, three soldiers of the Armed Forces of Ukraine, Aiden Aslin, Shaun Pinner, and Brahim Saadoune, were sentenced to death.
 The DPR lifted the death penalty moratorium.

-Right-wing nationalism
+Ideology

 According to a 2016 report by the French Institute of International Relations (IFRI), Russian ethnic and imperialist nationalism has shaped the official ideology of the Donetsk and Luhansk People's Republics.
 During the war in Donbas, especially at the beginning, far-right groups played an important role on the pro-Russian side, arguably more so than on the Ukrainian side.
-Afterward, the pro-Russian far-right groups gradually became less important in Donbas as the need for Russian radical nationalists started to disappear.

-According to Marlène Laruelle, separatist ideologues in Donbas produced an ideology composed of three strands of Russian nationalism: Fascist, Orthodox, and Soviet.
+According to Marlène Laruelle, separatist ideologues in Donbas produced an ideology composed of three strands of Russian nationalism: neo-fascist, Orthodox, and neo-Soviet.
+Journalist Andrew Kramer observed that the DPR had effectively institutionalised nostalgia for the Soviet Union in the territories under its control, and reintroduced some socialist state policies, including the nationalisation of the mining industry and commercial agriculture.

-Members and former members of Russian National Unity (RNU), the National Bolshevik Party, Eurasian Youth Union, and Cossack groups formed branches to recruit volunteers to join the separatists.
+Members and former members of neo-Nazi group Russian National Unity (RNU), as well as the National Bolshevik Party, Eurasian Youth Union, and Cossack groups, formed branches to recruit volunteers for the separatists.
 A former RNU member, Pavel Gubarev, was founder of the Donbas People's Militia and first "governor" of the Donetsk People's Republic.
-RNU is particularly linked to the Russian Orthodox Army, one of a number of separatist units described as "pro-Tsarist" and "extremist" Orthodox nationalists.
+RNU is particularly linked to the Russian Orthodox Army, one of a number of separatist units described as "pro-Tsarist" and "extremist Orthodox" nationalists.
 Neo-Nazi unit 'Rusich' is part of the Wagner Group, a Russian mercenary group in Ukraine which has been linked to far-right extremism.

 Some of the most influential far-right nationalists among the Russian separatists are neo-imperialists, who seek to revive the Russian Empire.
 These included Igor 'Strelkov' Girkin, the minister of defence of the Donetsk People's Republic, who espouses Russian neo-imperialism and ethno-nationalism.
 The Russian Imperial Movement, a white supremacist militant group, has recruited thousands of volunteers to join the separatists.
 Some separatists have flown the black-yellow-white Russian imperial flag, such as the Sparta Battalion.
 In 2014, volunteers from the National Liberation Movement joined the Donetsk People's Republic People's Militia bearing portraits of Tsar Nicholas II.
+The national flag of the Soviet Union is also commonly displayed at official events, parades, and celebrations in the DPR.